How to move across the country for cheap

 Depending on how far you’ll be traveling, you may also need to include things like food and hotel costs.
 Chances are you won’t have the exact numbers.
 But if you overestimate on your budget, you’ll give yourself a buffer to help deal with unexpected costs that might pop up.

-You may not want something anymore, but that doesn’t make it worthless.
+- Sell it: You may not want something anymore, but that doesn’t make it worthless.
 In fact, to the right person, it might even be worth buying.
-Check local classifieds and online auction sites to see if there’s demand for your unwanted items.
+A garage sale could help you offload unwanted items.
+You could also check local classifieds, social media platforms and online auction sites to see if there’s demand for unwanted items.
 If there is, you may be able to sell them and offset your moving costs.

-If you don’t want it and can’t sell it, why not give it away?
-As an added bonus, you may even be able to deduct the value of certain donated items on your tax return.
+- Donate it: If you don’t want it and can’t sell it, why not give it away?
+As a bonus, you may even be able to deduct the value of certain donated items on your tax return.

 Call or visit local grocery stores and other retail businesses to see if they’ll give you some of their old boxes.
 Many businesses simply throw them out and will be more than happy to let you haul them away instead.